demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Endpoint_Enrichment_-_Generic_README.md

-DEPRECATED.
+Deprecated.
 Use "Endpoint Enrichment - Generic v2.1" playbook instead.
-Enriches an Endpoint hostname using one or more integrations.
+Enrich an Endpoint Hostname using one or more integrations

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.